|

 The following notes refer to numbers on the map, and show the corresponding section of the ANAE:

-1: Pin-pen merger: See Map 9.5 in www.ling.upenn.edu/phono_atlas/Atlas_chapters/Ch09_2nd.rev.pdf and www.ling.upenn.edu/phono_atlas/maps/Map3.html.
-This is the only feature in which I find myself in significant disagreement with the ANAE: I have found that the pin-pen merger area is much larger than he shows, especially in the west.
+1: Pin-pen merger: See Map 9.5 in ANAE chapter 9 and www.ling.upenn.edu/phono_atlas/maps/Map3.html.
+This is the only feature in which I find myself in significant disagreement with the ANAE: I have found that the pin-pen merger area is much larger than they show, especially in the west.[1]
 (See The Pin-Pen Merger, The Kansas-Nebraska Act, and the Texas Cattle Drives below.)
+6-Aug.-2011

-3: R-dropping: See Map 7.1 in www.ling.upenn.edu/phono_atlas/Atlas_chapters/Ch07_2nd.rev.pdf.
-R-droppers are also called non-rhotic English speakers.
+3: R-dropping: See Map 7.1 in ANAE chapter 7.
+R-droppers are also called non-rhotic English speakers, though I find this term rather obscure and academic, and prefer not to use it on a site like this, which is not for academics.
 There are two types of r-droppers, which I call Systematic R-droppers and Simple R-droppers.
+11-May-2015

 Simple R-droppers are found in parts of the Lowland South.
-As a general rule, they do not have linking and intrusive rs.
-All of the areas in the South marked as r-droppers on my map are Simple R-dropper areas.
+As a general rule, they do not have linking and intrusive r’s.
+All of the areas in the South marked as r-droppers on my map are Simple R-dropper areas, though New Orleans shows some tendency to retain final r’s before a vowel, though not enough to make it systematic.
+(It turns out that Hawai’i Creole English is also of this type.)
+11-Mar.-2016

-6: On line: See Map 14.2 in www.ling.upenn.edu/phono_atlas/Atlas_chapters/Ch14_2nd.rev.pdf.
-This is the only lexical item included in this analysis, but it seems to correlate with the phonological data.
-Why it turns north at its western end in the Dakotas is unclear.
-(The ANAE did not have Mitchell, SD or Ashley, ND, which are the surprises.)
-Miles City, Montana and San Francisco, California are below the line.
+6: “On” line: See Map 14.2 in ANAE chapter 14.
+This is the only lexical item included in this analysis, but it seems to correlate with the phonological data, and as the ANAE points out, largely follows the North-Midland boundary.
+Why it turns north at its western end in the Dakotas and does some contortions is unclear.
+(The ANAE did not have Mitchell, SD or Ashley, ND, which are the surprises.
+I had earlier thought Mitchell was north of the line, but actually it is south of it.)
+Miles City, Montana, an outlier of Western North, is also below the line.
+In San Francisco the pattern seems to be reversed, with the “Don” group possibly representing a later influx of some type.
+17-Dec.-2015

 |